All You Need to Enjoy Yeouido Hangang Park Like a Local in Seoul — Han River guide with local tips, routes, and seasonal highlights

 ![]() |

-- Portable charger – photos + GPS + delivery apps eat battery fast
+- Portable charger – photos, GPS, and delivery apps eat battery fast.

-- Mosquito repellent – summer nights require it
+- Mosquito repellent – a must for summer nights.

-- Light jacket – riverside breeze can feel cooler
+- Light jacket – the riverside breeze can feel cooler than you expect.

 ![]() |

 Forgot something?
-No problem~ Around the park, you may find old-school rental stalls offering lanterns (μ‘°λͺ ), small tables (ν μ΄λΈ), and picnic mats (λμ리), blankets (λ΄μ), so you can still enjoy a full-on Han River picnic without packing everything. π
+No problem~ Around the park, you may find old-school rental stalls offering lanterns (μ‘°λͺ ), small tables (ν μ΄λΈ), picnic mats (λμ리), and blankets (λ΄μ), so you can still enjoy a full Han River picnic without packing everything. π

 1) Picnic by the Han River